multiscale-cosim/EBRAINS-Config-Manager/configuration_manager/README.md

 # Configurations Manager

-It provides with the basic functionalities including the directory management, log management, XML configurations parsing conversion of XML element tree into Python dictionary object.
-The features it provides include:
+It provides with the basic functionalities including the directory management, log management, XML configurations parsing, conversion of XML element tree into Python dictionary object.

-* a centralized management of directories,
+The features it provides include, a centralized management of

-* XML parsing and manipulation, and
+* XML parsing and manipulation,
+* setting up directories, and
-* a uniform format for the log settings.
+* a uniform format for the logs.

 ## Basic Description